graphql/graphql-spec/spec/Section 6 -- Execution.md

     {FilterDefers(newPendingResults, futures, originalDeferStates)}.
 - Return {update}, {pending}, {newFutures}, and {deferStates}.

+GetUpdateForDeferredResult(originalFutureStates, originalDeferStates,
-GetUpdateForDeferredResult(originalDeferStates, completedFuture):
+completedFuture):

+- Let {futureStates} and {deferStates} be a new unordered map containing all the entries in {originalFutureStates} and {originalDeferStates}, respectively.
+- Initialize {newFutures} to the empty set.
 - Let {deferredResult} be the result of {completedFuture}.
-- Let {deferStates} be a new unordered map containing all the entries in {originalDeferStates}.
-- Initialize {newFutures} to the empty set.
 - Let {deferredFragments}, {data}, and {errors} be the corresponding entries on {deferredResult}.
 - If {data} is {null}: